yourabi/twitter-typeahead-rails/README.md

 To start using the twitter typeahead.js plugin in your rails app enable it via the asset pipeline (app/assets/javascripts/application.js).

-Add one the folllwing to your application.js mainifest:
+Add one the following to your application.js manifest:

 ```js